Seven Hills of Shimla: Bantony Hill

-Bantony Hill holds the central Shimla.
-Kali Bari Temple and Bantony Castle are the two major landmarks located on the top of it.
-The hill is named after Lord Bantony.
-One of the most important suburbs and places of Shimla, Kaithu and Annadale, is located on the southern-most part of the hill.
+Bantony Hill is elevated at 2226 m holds the central Shimla.
+Kali Bari Temple, Grand Hotel and Bantony Castle are the three major landmarks located on the top of it.
+The hill is named after Lord Bantony and his castle situated over it.
+Two of the most important neighbourhoods of Shimla which are Kaithu and Annadale, are located on the southern part of the hill.